AntoineMellerio/regression-waiting-line-ElevenStrategy/README.md

 ## Environment
 The codes are executed under Python 3.8.16.
 Other versions may work but have not been tested.
-To make sure everything will work, you can create a conda environment running the following commands :
+To make sure everything will work, create a conda environment running the following commands :
 `conda create --name eleven-env python=3.8.16`
 `conda activate eleven-env`